Tech professional drafting an EB2 NIW proposed endeavor statement for a USCIS immigration petition.

 A strong endeavor focuses on outcomes.
 A weak one focuses on your title.

-4. How the Endeavor Support the NIW Dhanasar Framework?
+4. How the Endeavor Supports the NIW Dhanasar Framework

 To write a powerful National Interest Waiver proposed endeavor, you need to understand how USCIS evaluates NIW.
-Under the Dhanasar framework, USCIS examines three prongs.
-A strong endeavor statement makes these prongs easier to prove because it is designed to fit them.
+Under the Dhanasar framework, USCIS examines three prongs: substantial merit and national importance, whether the applicant is well positioned, and whether waiving the job offer and labor certification requirement would benefit the United States.

 Prong 1: Substantial Merit and National Importance